{+ Free Tracking Spreadsheet Download}

-Years ago I belonged to a frugal group where we often discussed the “little money” method of saving money.
-I discovered that I could easily set aside at least $1000/year without even noticing or really making much extra effort in my daily activities.
+I discovered that I could easily set aside at least $1000 every year without even noticing or really making much extra effort in my daily activities.
 With the increasing number of online opportunities now available to help you save and earn, the possibilities are even greater!

 Set a specific goal in writing for exactly what you want to do with this money.
-Some ideas would include:
+Some money stash ideas might include:

 - Paying down debt